JJ Bird: TV appearances

 Bird's first televised fight was his points victory against David Walker, with the fight being televised on Sky Sports in June 2008.
 Bird's fight with Steve O'Meara at York Hall in November 2008 was televised on ITV4.

 In 2008, Bird turned to television gameshows in an attempt to fund his boxing career, having not been able to fund his medicals.
 Bird said "It [medicals] added up to about £700 and I just hadn't got it.
 I'm only 21 and only pick up an average wage for working in an office".
 He also auditioned for the new series of Gladiators during the same year, and despite passing the physical side of the audition, he was told that he was "not suitable" in front of the cameras.
 He subsequently appeared as a contestant on the respective gameshows Golden Balls and This Time Tomorrow.
 He was also amongst people on The National Lottery: In it to Win it gameshow and was a model on the fashion and music show Frock Me, as well as modelling alongside Amir Khan for Reebok.
 Bird won £10,000 in September 2009 when he took part in the first series of television gameshow The Cube.
 A year later, in July 2010, he became a housemate in the eleventh UK series of Big Brother, entering the house in week six, and finished fourth in the series.

 JJ also appeared in the three-part documentary following Josie Gibson and her Big Brother boyfriend John James Parton in the show named There's Something About Josie, airing for 3 weeks on Channel 5 in May 2011.

 Personal life

 Bird was born in Peterborough and attended St. John Fisher School in Peterborough.
 As a teenager, Bird helped coach junior football teams in the Cambridgeshire area, and supports Queens Park Rangers.
 His parents own a pub in Bretton, and before entering the Big Brother house, Bird was working as a barman.

 Bird is friends with Aston Merrygold from JLS.
+He is not known to be married or have children.